univention/ucs-school/ucs-school-import/usr/share/doc/ucs-school-import/user_import_configuration_readme.txt

 	"waiting_period": int:
 },
 "output": {
-	"new_user_passwords": str: path to the new users passwords file "user_import_summary": str: path to a file to write the summary in CSV fomat to },
+	"new_user_passwords": str: path to the new users passwords file, datetime.strftime() will be used on it to format any time format strings "user_import_summary": str: path to a file to write the summary in CSV fomat to, datetime.strftime() will be applied },
 "password_length": int [1]: length of the random password generated for new users "school": str: name (abbreviation) of school this import is for, if not available from input